-Required Qualifications: (As Evidenced by an Attached Resume) Associate's Degree.
-One (1) year of full time research work experience.
-Experience using Microsoft Word, Web browsing, Email and spreadsheets.
-Preferred Qualifications: LPN or RN license.
-Previous clinical research experience.
-Previous GCP/HIPAA training.
-Previous experience with IRB submissions.
-Brief Description of Duties: The Clinical Research Assistant will have the primary responsibility of assisting Investigators with all aspects of clinical trials.
-The candidate will be responsible for communication with Institutional Review Board (IRB), complete case report forms; manage data; ship lab samples; organize and maintain clinical information and records which may be related to multiple studies.
-This position would require good communication and organizational skills.
-Maintain up-to-date records related to clinical trials, which include: FDA regulatory binder, source documents (i.e., case report forms), and electronic records supplied by sponsors and maintenance of IRB approvals.
-Maintain up-to-date appointment schedules for subjects in clinical trials.
-Assist investigators while they have appointments with clinical trial subjects performing vital signs and maintaining study supplies.
-Meet with clinical trial (outside) study monitors to resolve queries on regulatory and study records on a continual basis.
-Maintain weekly communication of results as requested by PI.
-Other duties as assigned.
-Special Notes: FLSA Nonexempt position, eligible for the overtime provisions of the FLSA.
+Required Qualification (As evidenced by an attached resume) Bachelor's Degree.
+Two (2) years of full time experience working on Clinical Trials.
+Experience in subject recruitment and consent.
+Experience in reviewing study protocols and documenting study logs.
+Knowledge of medical terminology.
+In lieu of degree, combination of higher education and directly related experience totaling four years may be considered.
+Preferred Qualification: Experience with review and submission of IRB protocols.
+Brief Description of Duties: · Review study protocols and timelines to ensure that clinical research and related activities are performed in accordance with federal regulations and sponsor guidelines.
+Complete IRB submissions for new and continuing reviews · Consent patients, explain study procedures, answer questions or refer to PI.
+Ensure patient follows up as per protocol · Screen subject for study eligibility · Assure timely completion of case report forms · Retain all study records in accordance with sponsor and university guidelines Special Notes: FLSA Nonexempt position, eligible for the overtime provisions of the FLSA.
 Stony Brook University is 100% tobacco-free starting January 1, 2016.
 See our policy and learn more at stonybrook.edu/tobaccofree.
 About Stony Brook: Long Island's premier academic medical center, Stony Brook Medicine represents Stony Brook University's entire medical enterprise and integrates all of Stony Brook's health-related initiatives: education, research and patient care.
 It encompasses Stony Brook University Hospital, Stony Brook Children's Hospital, the six Health Sciences schools — Dental Medicine, Health Technology and Management, Pharmaceutical Sciences, Medicine, Nursing and Social Welfare — as well as the major centers and institutes, programs and more than 50 community-based healthcare settings throughout Suffolk County.
 With 603 beds, Stony Brook University Hospital serves as Suffolk County's only tertiary care center and Regional Trauma Center.
 Stony Brook Children's, with more than 160 pediatric specialists, offers the most advanced pediatric specialty care in the region.
 Equal Opportunity Employer, females, minorities, disabled, veterans If you need a disability related accommodation, please call the University Human Resource Services Department at (631) 632- 6161 or the University Hospital Human Resources Department at (631) 444-4700.
 In accordance with the Title II Crime Awareness and Security Act, a copy of our crime statistics is available upon request by calling (631) 632- 6350.
-It can also be viewed on line at the University Police website at http://www.stonybrook.edu/police.
+It can also be viewed on line at the University Police website athttp://www.stonybrook.edu/police.

 FROM ITS BEGINNINGS A HALF-CENTURY AGO, STONY BROOK UNIVERSITY HAS BEEN CHARACTERIZED by innovation, energy and progress, transforming the lives of people who earn degrees, work and make groundbreaking discoveries here.
 A dramatic trajectory of growth has turned what was once a small teacher preparation college into an internationally recognized research institution that is changing the world.